Complex Saddles of Charged-AdS Gravitational partition function: AdS Schwarzschild black hole in dimension

 Remembering that the integration contour was initially defined from $0$ to $\infty$, one should put $\frac{1}{2}\mathcal{J}(\rm a.d.s)$ in eq. (\ref{eq:homology_jump}) to account only half of the thimble, \cite{Mahajan:2025bzo,Singhi:2025rfy}.
 For $d>4$, we encounter a degeneracy of order $(d-3)$ for the thermal a.d.s saddle.
 The presence of degeneracy for a.d.s saddle wouldn't spoil the above analysis, but demands additional care.
 The appearance of degeneracy implies the existence of multiple steepest-descent thimbles ($\mathcal{J}(\rm a.d.s)$) emanating from the saddle (precisely $(d-2)$ directions, as explained below in sec. \ref{sec:stability_direction}).
 Only the part of the thimble lying on the positive-real axis participates in the Stokes jump, and the other thimbles show no qualitative change (see fig. \ref{fig:stokes_jump}).
 However, eq. (\ref{eq:homology_jump}) is still applicable, as the contribution from the extra thimbles automatically drops out while moving along the flowline.
 Hence, one can use the same argument and take $\frac{1}{2}\mathcal{J}(\rm a.d.s)$.
 Since $n_\sigma$ is computed using $\rm Int(\mathbb{D},\mathcal{K}_\sigma)$ and $n_\sigma$ remains unaffected for a.d.s and l.b.h saddles in the homology jump, $\mathcal{K}_\sigma$'s corresponding to these saddles don't change.
 Now, since the integration over each of the thimbles $\mathcal{J}$'s are convergent, in the saddle point approximation, one can compute the partition function eq. (\ref{eq:can_partion_ads_bh}) in the high temperature limit,

 From eq. (\ref{eq:partition_function_high_temp}), we note that the partition function is different for $\ep>0$ and $\ep<0$ due to the sign difference in the second term and also not real.
 However, in the limit of vanishing $\ep$ (Real $G$), one gets the real answer from either side.
 These can be done systematically by taking the ``homology average" of these two contours.
-By taking such averaging, one drops the contribution from the subdominant saddle \cite{Mahajan:2025bzo}, and one gets
+By taking such averaging, one drops the contribution from the subdominant saddle \cite{Mahajan:2025bzo}, and gets

+where only thermal a.d.s and large black hole contribute to the partition function in the high temperature limit.
 When $\beta=\beta_{\rm max}$, one encounters Stokes ray between thermal ads ($r_+=0$) and the degenerate saddle ($r_+=r_+^+=r_+^-$).
 In this case, one also observes a similar homology jump in the thimbles, see fig (\ref{fig:stokes_jump_deg_case}).
-Having obtained the intersection numbers($n_\sigma$), the partition function can be computed in a straightforward way by going to the cubic order (see, \cite{Feldbrugge:2017kzv} for a related scenario).\\
+Having obtained the intersection numbers($n_\sigma$), the partition function can be computed in a straightforward way by going to the cubic order \cite{Feldbrugge:2017kzv} (see, sec. \ref{sec:stability_direction} for detailed discussion).

 As one crosses $\beta=\beta_{\rm max}$, one also observes the homological jump in the Lefschetz thimbles structure as the nature of saddles changes.
 Such situations are often referred to as singularities, and the Stokes ray always passes through them.
 To see how the thimble structure changes as we move through the singularity, we define a new variable $\mathcal{\varepsilon}=1-\frac{\beta}{\beta_{\rm max}}$, following \cite{Witten:2010cx} (sec.
 3.4).
-The critical points becomes near $\beta=\beta_{\rm max}$
+The critical points become near $\beta=\beta_{\rm max}$